logo

 This cover to Canada is postmarked in Wellington on 9 September 1940 and has an arrival backstamp in Bedford, Quebec 16 days later on 25 September.

-As it is franked at the 1s 9d rate, it presumably went by sea to Hawaii and was flown from there although I have not seen any reference to this route for mail to Canada.
-As this route was available for mail to USA from before the war, there seems to be no reason why it should not also have been available to Canada, but it is not in the list of air mail routes in April 1940 given in [5] although there is a rate of 1s 3d via the Canal Zone and 1s via USA.
+As it is franked at the 1s 9d rate, it presumably went by sea to Hawaii and was flown from there.
+This route was available before the war, but it is not in the list of air mail routes in April 1940 given in [18] although there is a rate of 1s 3d via the Canal Zone and 1s via USA.

 New Zealand - UK: 2s 6d rate flown trans-Atlantic